OasisLMF/GenerateDocs/src/sections/correlation.rst

 There is correlation in the hazard intensity that multiple exposures will experience.
 The closer they are to each other, the more likely it is that they will experience similar hazard intensities.
 The relationship between the distance between exposures and the level of hazard correlation will depend on the peril being modelled.
 Catastrophe modellers define the geographical resolution of area in their footprint carefully in order to represent the spatial variability of hazard intensity for the peril.

 A second source of correlation is in the level of damage given the force of hazard intensity.
-This arises because of buildings that are close to each other of similar construction can have the same vulnerabilities to damage.
+This arises because buildings that are close to each other of similar construction can have the same vulnerabilities to damage.

 The combination of hazard intensity and damage correlation leads to more extreme losses across a portfolio which is of primary concern to a risk carrier.
 It does not change the mean ground up loss, but leads to more extreme losses at higher return periods.